tsaad-dev/drafts/rsvp-base/draft-teas-yang-rsvp-base.md

 ## YANG Module

-The ietf-rsvp-extended module imports from the following modules:
+The 'ietf-rsvp-extended' module imports from the following modules:

 - ietf-rsvp defined in this document
 - ietf-routing defined in {{!RFC8349}}